Spirent/py-stcrestclient/README.md

 - `STC_SESSION_NAME` specifies the name label part of session ID.
 - `EXISTING_SESSION` specifies the behavior when the specified session already exists.
 Recognized values: "kill", "join"

-## TestCenter system information.
+## TestCenter Server Information.

-The stcrestclient package includes a module, `systeminfo`, to retrieve STC and API information from a system running a TestCenter server.
+The stcrestclient package includes a command, `systeminfo`, to retrieve STC and API information from a system running a TestCenter server.
 This module is provided as a convenient command line tool to get information about a TestCenter server.

 To get information about a TestCenter server use the following command:

 `stcinfo server_addr` or `python -m stcrestclient.systeminfo server_addr`

-## Ending a Session
+## Ending Sessions with stcrestclient

+### When using `stchttp` module

 A session can be ended in three ways, depending on the value of the end_tcsession parameter of the StcHttp.end_session() method: